Search engine optimisation (SEO): more visitors on your website

 Create a website with a clear layout to ensure that your visitors find the information they are looking for.
 Think of your homepage, several product pages, and a contact page.
 Here is how you do it:

-• Each keyword group from step 1 should have its own page.
+• Give each keyword group from step 1 its own page.

 • Use a logical structure on your website.
 For example: if you sell furniture, only use broad categories like 'sofas' and 'tables' in the main menu.
 On the underlying pages, you can provide information about, for example, 'two-seater sofas' or 'coffee tables'.